Randy Roark

 1976: His poetry is anthologized in A World of Poetry (A World of Poetry Press)–his first professional publication.

-1976-1979: Manages Mystic Seaport Museum’s Book Shop and Art Gallery.
+1976-1979: Managed Mystic Seaport Museum’s Book Shop and Art Gallery.

-1979: Arrives in Boulder, to study with Allen Ginsberg and attend Naropa Institute.
+1979: Arrives in Boulder to study with Allen Ginsberg and attend Naropa Institute.

 1980-1983: Works as Administrative Assistant for the Poetics Department at Naropa Institute.
 Produces and hosts a series of student poetry readings in competition with the official poetry readings at Naropa Institute.